kernelkit/infix/doc/discovery.md

 For Windows clients, Infix advertises itself via the SSDP protocol.
-The Infix unit will appear as a *Network Infrastructure* equipment icon in the *Network* tab o Windows Explorer.
+The Infix unit will appear as a *Network Infrastructure* equipment icon in the *Network* tab of Windows Explorer.

-In Linux, the *ssdp-scan*[^3] tool be used to find Infix units via SSDP.
+In Linux, the *ssdp-scan*[^3] tool can be used to find Infix units via SSDP.

 ```